jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 red: make it fail
 ==================

-* I add a new failing test
+* I will add a new failing test

   .. code-block:: python